|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 … the strength of all those who put their trust in thee; … through the weakness of our mortal nature, we can do no good thing without thee, grant us the help of thy grace, that in keeping thy commandments we may please thee, both in will and deed…

-This is a little longer Collect than usual, but in it we acknowledge that God is the source of our strength, as we are weak and cannot do any true good without His Help; thus we ask His help or grace to do His Will in both in our thoughts and actions.
+This is a little longer Collect than usual, but in it we acknowledge that God is the source of our strength, as we are weak and cannot do any true good without His Help; thus, we ask His help or grace to do His Will in both in our thoughts and actions.
 This is a very consistent theme through all the collects, because it is based on the simple truth we cannot help ourselves and we need true Divine Guidance in order to make it into heaven.
 We need His Guidance to perform the actions we need to follow the course that Jesus has set for us.

 We must to truly love individuals.
 For many of us, the first step is to stop hating them, for if love is the epitome of good, hate is the nadir of evil.
 Hate is a truly bad thing for us, it is all consuming and all destroying.
-First stop hating, hate no person.
+First, stop hating, hate no person.
 No one is evil enough to justify your hating them.
 There are many people whose removal from this world would be a benefit to the world, that does not mean you should hate them.
 Hating does not produce any positive effects to help God’s cause here on Earth.
 It rather detracts from His Cause.
 It is like a slow acting poison consuming your mind until you are no longer following Him.
 You can feel sad for them, depending on circumstances you may be justified in sending them out of this world.
 Do not hate.
 Do not condemn to Hell.
 That is God’s job, not yours.

 Loving does not mean approval of acts which are sinful and harmful to one’s health, spiritual or physical.
 That is something many individuals are confused about with love in the world today.
 We cannot condone smoking or homosexual acts or abortion.
 Though we may know individuals who do these things, we must despise the sin, but realize these people, no matter how truly fallen they may be (remember, some are worse than others, but none are better.
 As St. Paul says, all fall short.), are people created in the express image of God by God.
-It is our duty to attempt to shine the light of Christ for them, that they might see their inner darkness and return to Him.
+It is our duty to attempt to shine the light of Christ for them, so they might see their inner darkness and return to Him.

 However, if they are not receptive, then we must not force it upon them, as do not cast your pearls before swine, but merely shake your feet off and walk way.
 You never know what seeds you plant in your interactions with unbelievers or lapsed Christians which in the end may serve to guide them on or back to the path leading upward and inward to God’s country.